fwiko/hanzi-flashcard-helper/README.md

 ## Generating Writing Cards

-Generate "writing cards" from a list of Hanzi characters, using [strokeorder.info](http://strokeorder.info) to fetch the IDs of GIFs outlining the stroke order of each character.
+Generate cards from a list of individual Hanzi characters, using [strokeorder.info](http://strokeorder.info) to fetch the IDs of GIFs displaying the stroke order of each character.
 When the card is viewed in Anki, the GIFs are automatically displayed.

 ### Command